mattKipper/site/posts/emmc-wipe.md

 * Externally, the eMMC expose a contiguous, addressable range of memory to users (i.e. you and your kernel).
 The size of this memory matches the advertised size of the device.
 If you have a 4GB eMMC, you can write anywhere from `0x00000000` to `0xffffffff`.
 You can think of this as the public API of the eMMC — users can read and write to any location within this address space.
-The eMMC standard refers to this as the _mapped host address range_.

 * Internally, the eMMC includes more flash memory than is actually advertised.
 This varies by device, and it's more or less impossible to tell how much "real" storage an eMMC has without asking